 Introducing your Adviser

-We’ll send you a short biography and photo of your Adviser so that you know exactly who you’re talking to when they call to introduce themselves, and who to expect at the door when they arrive for the recommendation meeting.
+We’ll send you a short biography and photo of your Adviser so that you know exactly who you’re talking to when they introduce themselves as part of the recommendation call.

-This meeting is in your home.
-Your Adviser will take you through their recommendation in person, so that you can ask questions and take time to fully understand the product they’re recommending.
-This is an important meeting so do feel free to invite family or a close friend along.
+Your Adviser will talk you through their recommendation, so that you can ask questions and take time to fully understand the product they’re recommending.
+This is an important meeting so do feel free to invite family or a close friend along to join the call.
+This can be carried out using a 3 way call process which the adviser will be able to provide full details on how this works.
 If you choose to proceed with our recommendation, we’ll do all the paperwork and submit the application for you.

 Appoint a solicitor